Stock market today: Asian shares follow Wall St higher on hopes for an end to Fed rate hikes

 More swings could be coming for Wall Street.
 The latest monthly update on the U.S. jobs market, due later Friday, is expected to show a slowdown in hiring for October.

 Oil prices were steady after experiencing wild swings this week.
-A barrel of benchmark U.S. oil rose 18 cents to $82.68 in electronic trading on the New York Mercantile Exchange.
-It added 90 cents to settle at $81.34 per barrel on Thursday.
-Brent crude, the international standard, gained 15 cents to $87.00 per barrel.
+A barrel of benchmark U.S. oil rose 42 cents to $82.88 in electronic trading on the New York Mercantile Exchange.
+It added 90 cents on Thursday.
+Brent crude, the international standard, gained 39 cents to $87.24 per barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.